Small business digital marketing is tough.

 15. Forget about website traffic, concentrate on quality

 Don’t concentrate on web traffic alone.

 Doing so will kill your business.

-A keyword which brings in 20 visitors a month could be worth more commercially than a keyword that brings in 1000’s.
+A keyword that brings in 20 visitors a month could be worth more commercially than a keyword that brings in 1000’s.

 An example of this can be shown with Weeare.
 One of the keywords that we target brings in only 100 searches a month.
-100 searches is around 3 visitors a day.
+100 searches are around 3 visitors a day.
 Nothing special.

 However, that one keyword alone has brought in £15,000 worth of business.

-Compare that to a site that I run when I was only a boy.
+Compare that to a site that I run when I was younger.